shahendahatem/Up-To-Date-Automatic-Updating-Knowledge-Graphs-Using-LLMs/appendix.md

 Adjust the `LIMIT` to manage the return size and the `OFFSET` in subsequent queries to get new batches of data.

-You can copy this Markdown content and include it in your appendix file before uploading it to GitHub.